 When your carpets smell fresh, your room does too

-The tale of the vacuum cleaner and the glass ashtray
+Memories of the old-style vacuum cleaner and the packed-glass ashtray